instana/ibm-instana-ansible/README.md

     Next, in Instana use the action framework to create an action which will invoke the rulebook webhook above, and pass in the event payload to trigger the condition defined.

-    Here is an action example:
+    Here is an action example that was defined in Instana:

     # The @@eda_server@@ is parameter which points to the webhook host and port above.
     # The ${INSTANA_EVENT} is the content of event associated to the action below.